Veinar/cp2k77HackingAssistant/README.md

 :speech_balloon: **This is covered by functions:** *traverse_matrix()*

-4. Check if solution (from step 2) is covered in any path, and return every or only one solution or every.
+4. Check if solution (from step 2) is covered in any path, and return every or only one solution.

 :speech_balloon: **This is covered by functions:** *compare_paths_and_combinations()*